nexryai/webstorm-sandbox/README.md

 X11 is not supported and will not be supported in the future, as it completely breaks the sandbox security model.

 ## Security
+> [!WARNING]
-The goal of this project is to minimize impact on the host when untrusted code is run in the IDE, without sacrificing performance.
+> The goal of this project is to minimize impact on the host when untrusted code is run in the IDE, without sacrificing performance.
-However, because Docker was not designed for sandboxing, it may be vulnerable to certain attacks, such as side-channel attacks or wayland/kernel exploit.
+> However, because Docker was not designed for sandboxing, it may be vulnerable to certain attacks, such as side-channel attacks or wayland/kernel exploit.
-No security solution is perfect.
+> No security solution is perfect.
+>

-This project has not been audited by security experts.
+> This project has not been audited by security experts.
-Running dangerous code even in a sandbox is risky, and developers should install packages with caution.
+> Running dangerous code even in a sandbox is risky, and developers should install packages with caution.

 If you require advanced security features, we recommend considering other solutions such as virtual machines.

-## ToDo
- - [ ] Support for Git authentication/commit signing using SSH Agent Forwarding

 ## Troubleshooting